 Each individual school has the opportunity to develop curriculum for courses labeled “Pre-AP.”
 We provide Pre-AP teachers with course frameworks developed in partnership with secondary school and college faculty nationwide to define expectations to which they should align their course design, as well as required learning checkpoints that they must administer throughout the year.
 While we provide sample instructional resources that teachers may use with their students, we don’t mandate their use for Pre-AP courses.

 Participation in the Pre-AP Course Audit process is required for teachers to access the Pre-AP digital platform, which includes sample instructional materials as well as the digital learning checkpoints they are required to administer.

 Beginning in the 2023-2024 school year, Pre-AP courses must be authorized by the Pre-AP Program in order to use “Pre-AP” in those course names.
 The only way to do that is through the Pre-AP Course Audit.

-Once your school’s courses are authorized, they will be included in the Pre-AP Course Ledger—the official list of all Pre-AP courses—so colleges and universities can check student transcripts.
+Once your school’s courses are authorized, they will be included in the Pre-AP Course Ledger—the official list of all Pre-AP courses—so colleges and universities can verify student transcripts.

 In the Pre-AP Course Audit, Pre-AP course administrators and teachers are required to attest to curricular, resource, and implementation requirements.
-Additionally, teachers are required to submit course documents to demonstrate that their instruction aligns to the expectations of the course framework for their course.
+To earn the designation for a course, you must agree to: